-The course was initially developed in 2013-2014 as a for-credit course in the Department of Sociology at the University of New Brunswick (UNB).
+The course was originally developed in 2013-2014 as a for-credit course in the Department of Sociology at the University of New Brunswick (UNB).
 It was created by the First Nations Innovation (FNI) project, which is funded by the Social Sciences and Humanities Research Council of Canada.
-The project is a partnership between UNB, Atlantic Canada’s First Nations Help Desk, the First Nations Education Council in Quebec, and Keewaytinook Okimakanak in Ontario.This course was developed by Rob McMahon through his position as a UNB postdoctoral fellow with FNI in collaboration with Brian Beaton and Susan O’Donnell.
+The project is a partnership between UNB, Atlantic Canada’s First Nations Help Desk, the First Nations Education Council in Quebec, and Keewaytinook Okimakanak in Ontario.
+The original course was developed by Rob McMahon through his position as a UNB postdoctoral fellow with FNI in collaboration with Brian Beaton and Susan O’Donnell.

-Course content (aside from links to external materials) is hosted on servers owned and controlled by KO-KNET, is a unique First Nations owned and operated ICT Service Provider in Northern Ontario.
+Course content (aside from links to external materials) is hosted on servers owned and controlled by KO-KNET, a unique First Nations owned and operated ICT Service Provider in Northern Ontario.
 The course draws from materials provided by partners and friends of FNI, including many Indigenous service providers and ICT professionals.
 The course developers thank these individuals and organizations for their contributions to this work!

 This course is a living resource, and we welcome your comments, questions, suggestions and resources.
 Please email Rob McMahon.